dantro.plot.creators package#

 A method that can be specialized by derived plot creators to check whether a plot should be skipped.
 Is invoked from the

-(such that path creation can be avoided).In cases where this plot is to be skipped, the custom exception
+__call__()method, after_perform_data_selection()(for plots with activated data selection via DAG), and prior to_prepare_path()(such that path creation can be avoided).In cases where this plot is to be skipped, the custom exception

-should be raised, the error message allowing to specify a reason for skipping the plot.Note
+SkipPlotshould be raised, the error message allowing to specify a reason for skipping the plot.Note

 While the base class method may be a no-op, it should still be called via

-from the derived classes.- Parameters
+super()._check_skippingfrom the derived classes.- Parameters:

 plot_kwargs (dict) – The full plot configuration

-- _combine_dag_results_and_plot_cfg(*, dag: TransformationDAG, dag_results: dict, dag_params: dict, plot_kwargs: dict) dict #
+- _combine_dag_results_and_plot_cfg(*, dag: TransformationDAG, dag_results: dict, dag_params: dict, plot_kwargs: dict) dict#

 Returns a dict of plot configuration and

-, where all the DAG results are stored in.
-In case where the DAG results are to be unpacked, the DAG results will be made available as separate keyword arguments instead of as the singledata
+data, where all the DAG results are stored in.
+In case where the DAG results are to be unpacked, the DAG results will be made available as separate keyword arguments instead of as the singledatakeyword argument.Furthermore, if the plot function specified in its attributes that the DAG object is to be passed along, this is the place where it is included or excluded from the arguments.

-- _compute_dag(dag: TransformationDAG, *, compute_only: Sequence[str], **compute_kwargs) dict #
+- _compute_dag(dag: TransformationDAG, *, compute_only: Sequence[str], **compute_kwargs) dict#

 Compute the dag results.